nohuto/win-config/system/desc.md

 # Display Scaling

 Changes the size of text, apps, and other items.
+Note that on laptops the default display scaling might not be `100%`.
 You can set a custom scaling size via `System > Display > Custom scaling`:

 ![](https://github.com/5Noxi/win-config/blob/main/system/images/displayscaling.png?raw=true)